 Private Ernest Jackson went first.
 He’d been conscripted in 1916, arriving in France that November.
 In April 1917 he went AWOL, Absent Without Leave, for 28 hours.
 The court martial sentenced him to two years hard labour, a non-capital sentence that was often commuted to a lesser punishment.
-Jackson’s sentence wasn’t commuted and he didn’t return to active service until August, 1918 when he was returned to his battalion after sixteen months behind bars.
+Jackson’s sentence wasn’t commuted.
+He didn’t return to active service until August, 1918 when he was returned to his battalion after sixteen months behind bars.

 It wasn’t long before he was facing another court martial, this time for a much more serious crime with fatal consequences.
-On September 29 he reported sick and was sent to Flesquieres to wait for transport to a military hospital via field ambulance.
-He was arrested by military police and returned to his unit at Noyelles, some 3000 yards behind the British front line trenches where, on October 3, he vanished again and was arrested near Douellen.
+On September 29 he reported sick and was sent to Flesquieres to wait for transport to a military hospital.
+Instead, Jackson disappeared.
+He was arrested by military police and returned to his unit at Noyelles, some 3000 yards behind the British front line trenches.
+On October 3 he vanished again and was arrested near Douellen.
 On October 8 his weapons and equipment were found stashed away, not far from where he’d gone absent for the second time.

 Private Louis Harris was shot 19 minutes later and 25 kilometres away at Locquignol.
 Harris wasn’t originally a conscript.
 He’d volunteered in 1915, but been discharged as medically unfit.
 With mounting casualties and a constant need for replacements the Army relaxed its medical criteria to admit more recruits.
-Harris, despite having been previously medically discharged, was now considered fit enough to be conscripted.
+Harris, despite having been previously medically discharged, was now considered fit for duty.
 By peacetime military standards Harris wasn’t fit for service.
-In wartime and with a desperate need for more men, the Army decided he was still fit enough.
+In wartime and desperately needing more men, the Army decided he was still fit enough.

-Harris had simply deserted his unit, thrown away his weapons and equipment and vanished.
+Harris had simply deserted, thrown away his weapons and equipment and vanished.
 He was arrested the next day and brought before a Field General Court Martial on capital charges of desertion and cowardice.
 He put up almost no defence before the court and it seemed to some who were there that he either didn’t understand or didn’t care how much trouble he was in.
-He was convicted and condemned in short order, acquitted of cowardice but convicted of desertion, and his case went to appeal.
+Acquitted of cowardice but convicted of desertion, Harris was condemned and his case went to appeal.

 It did no good.
 Harris’s commanding officer recommended execution, not commutation.
-He described Harris as having a bad record in the battalion and his military value as being ‘Nil.’
+He described Harris as having a bad record and his military value as being ‘Nil.’
 The Brigade Commander was equally firm in denying clemency.
 He wrote:

 ‘I recommend that the extreme penalty be carried out for the following reasons: